Travis

-Building a C Project
+Build a C Project

 For Language versions and other build-environment specific information visit our reference pages:

-CI environment for C Projects #
+CI Environment for C Projects #

 Travis CI VMs are 64-bit and provide versions of: